iFaxity/kirei/packages/fx/README.md

 @kirei/fx
 ===================

-## Shlim frameworks reactivity implementation, basically a slimmed down version of Vue 3's reactivity package.
+## Kirei frameworks reactivity implementation, basically a slimmed down version of Vue 3's reactivity package.

-This package is intended for useage within Shlims framework, but nothing is stopping anyone from using it for anything else.
+This package is intended for useage within Kireis framework, but nothing is stopping anyone from using it for anything else.

 ------------------
 ## Installation: